jumezurike/AfaPrincipleSixteen/README.md

 Its purpose is to bring balance in human existence.
 Initially, Ikpukpara is a practice that incorporates connections between the unknown and known within a material medium by exptrapolating the esoteric to the world of being and existentiality. -The end goad is to use the supernatural intelligence, accuracy and performance to predict.
 It triggers the necessity to transfer this technique into the digital age, where equivalent solutions can be obtained via a computerisedcomputerized channel It fills the gap between problems humans can solve and those they might never solve in one life time or life times.

 ## How does the principle of sixteen fit into computer science and technology?
 Mathematics is in the core of science and technology as well as Afa principles.
 The basis of AFA in the most rudimentary way forms a number system.
 The 0x(HEX) and 00 (BIN) are used in computers for communicating machine language as the computer interacts with humans.
 AFA strives for balance out of non-deterministic, deterministic, chaotic and somewhat ordred plane.
-The principles accuracy and performance promises easier ways for searching, combining and permuting words to predicting things in way that we have never seen before.
+The principles accuracy and performance promises easier ways for searching, combining and permuting words to predicting things in ways that we have never seen before.

 ## What is the relationship between the principle of Sixteen and machine learning and artificial intelligence?

-The principle of sixteen clearly establishes that all that you speak of, all you will speak of and all you have spoken of are embedded in the spectrum of all in existence.
+The principle of sixteen clearly establishes that all that you speak of, all you will speak of and all you have spoken of are embedded in the spectrum of all in existence. -

+It exists wherever energy traverses.

 Machines mimic human intelligence to perform specific tasks. - Artificial intelligence.

-The AFA seeds are initially trained without codes to perform tasks that will take humans a very long time to establish: This is simply machine learning.
+The AFA seeds, although, initially trained without modern high level languages: They are highly coded to perform tasks that will take humans a very long time to establish: This is simply machine learning.

-Machines automatically learn from data or information without further coding.
+Machines automatically learn from data or information without further programming (coding).
 From the accuracy and performance you can now predict to take action.
 One data set could be used to train many other machines.

 AFA, principle of sixteen provides the neural network that connects all other points in the performance, accuracy and predictions (activation).
 The more the sampling the better the predicted outcomes.